DelbyPicnic/Rack/README.md

 Build dependencies with `make dep`, and then build Rack with `make`.

-Install the Fundamental module pack with `make +Fundamental`.
+Install Fundamental module pack with `make +Fundamental` to have several basic modules to begin with.

 To run Rack, execute `make run`.